pijng/moonlogs/docs/docs/usage/basics.md

 ## Basic steps

-At its core, in order to start submitting events to Moonlogs you need:
+At its core, in order to start submitting records to Moonlogs you need:
 1. Create an API token to access the API
 2. Install the SDK for your language or work with the API directly
 4. Create domain schemas
-5. Send events
+5. Send records

 ## 1. Create an API token